elisavetg/ConversationalAgentAPK/README.md

 The APK file from combining the Rasa and AndroidStudio projects

-With this, the project should be complete (as long as some fixes on the bot apply)
+With this, the project's goal is complete.